-Fifteen (15) semester hours of credit must be completed at Garden City Community College in order to graduate from GCCC.
+Fifteen (15) of the last 30 semester hours of credit must be completed at Garden City Community College in order to graduate from GCCC.

 PERSONAL WELLNESS REQUIREMENT

 Effective Fall 2018, to meet graduation requirements for all degrees, a student must complete two (2) personal wellness credits from the following courses below.
 Activity courses will no longer satisfy this requirement.